-- Dream Land: The Dream Lord states that either the Tardis or Upper Leadsworth is a dream.
+- Dream Land: The Dream Lord states that either the TARDIS or Upper Leadworth is a dream.
 Surprise!
 They're both dreams.

-- Dream Weaver: The Doctor/Dream Lord is resonsible for both of the dream worlds and what happens in them, with a little help from the psychic pollen.
+- Dream Weaver: The Doctor/Dream Lord is responsible for both of the dream worlds and what happens in them, with a little help from the psychic pollen.

-- Dream Within a Dream: Waking up from Upper Leadsworth into the other dream of the TARDIS near a cold burning star.
+- Dream Within a Dream: Waking up from Upper Leadworth into the other dream of the TARDIS near a cold burning star.

 - Empty Piles of Clothing: This and a pile of dust are a very nasty indicator of what's coming.

 - Enemy Without: The Dream Lord is a manifestation of the Doctor's self-loathing.

 - Erotic Dream: According to the Dream Lord, Amy's been having some about the Doctor that make him blush.
 Given that the Dream Lord is the Doctor, gets all kinds of interesting.